Is Your Pet Drinking Enough Water?

 Keep your eye on the bowl

-Some health problems, such as a bladder infection, kidney disease, diabetes, Cushing’s syndrome or particular types of cancer, can cause your pet to change the amount of water that he drinks.
+Some health problems, such as a bladder infection, kidney disease, diabetes, Cushing’s syndrome or particular types of cancer, can cause your pet to change the amount of water that he or she drinks.
 That’s why it’s important to know what is “normal” for your dog or cat.
-Then you can see if he’s drinking more or less than normal, and contact your veterinarian to schedule a physical exam to rule out an underlying disease.
+Then you can see if they are drinking more or less than normal, and contact your veterinarian to schedule a physical exam to rule out an underlying disease.

 Clean, fresh water for drinking is an important part of your pet’s overall health and nutrition.
 Unfortunately, it’s also an overlooked and neglected nutrient.
 Be sure to provide your pet with easy access to good drinking water.